|Lincoln walked through this doorway to visit with Confederate wounded.|

 The stone front steps leading into the early-19th century farmhouse are mostly gone, replaced by cinder blocks and wood.
 The window frames and door sorely need fresh paint, and shutters on the brick house, badly in need of repair, have certainly seen better days.
 But there is an unmistakable air of history about the old Stephen P. Grove farmhouse -- a distinct feeling that something important happened here nearly 154 years ago a mile west of the village of Sharpsburg, Md.

-In early October 1862, the V Corps of the Union army -- part of George McClellan's "bodyguard," a perturbed President Lincoln supposedly called it -- camped in the large, rolling fields surrounding Grove's two-story house.
+In early October 1862, the V Corps of the Union army -- part of George McClellan's "bodyguard," a perturbed President Lincoln supposedly called it -- camped in the rolling fields surrounding Grove's two-story house.
 On Oct.
 3, the president, who had hoped to prod 'Little Mac" into action after the Battle of Antietam, met with Michigan troops and posed in front of the house with McClellan and his generals for a now-iconic image taken by Alexander Gardner.

 But it's what happened inside this old house that fascinates, and horrifies, me.

 More than two weeks after the terrible battle, hundreds of wounded lay in makeshift hospitals or private homes throughout the area.
 (See here, here and here.)
 At Grove's farm, astride Robert E. Lee's retreat route into Virginia, Confederates cared for their wounded in the farmer's house, barn and yard.
 Some of their dead, including 28th Georgia Lieutenant Benjamin Brantley, were buried in woods behind Mount Airy, as Grove's house also was known.
 Union wounded, probably from the nearby Battle of Shepherdstown, Va., fought days after Antietam, also were cared for on Stephen and Maria Grove's property.